yclim95/project-management-foundation/README.md

 - Signed vendor contracts
 - Certificate of Occupancy
 - 4 / 5 rating on surveys (increased in customer satistfaction)

+3. Example (Success Criteria)
+- Rudolph, the project manager, is trying to obtain customer approval of project deliverables.
+It is taking longer than he anticipated because the customer wants to discuss the results.
+What is the most likely reason for these delays?
+- Why?
+(Success criteria that are unclear or not quantifiable can make it difficult to determine whether deliverables are acceptable.)
 ```